 Have a great community service opportunity?
 Contact us.

-Community partners interested in sharing community service opportunities with DCPS students should email the School Counseling Team at [email protected] or submit a request via this online form.
+Community partners interested in sharing community service opportunities with DCPS students should email the School Counseling Team at [email protected].
 All community service opportunities must come from or partner with a 501(c)(3) organization, federal, state, or local government agency.